-In Excel 2010, the MODE function has been renamed as MODE.SNGL.
+In Excel 2010, the MODE function has been replaced by the MODE.SNGL function.

 The Excel MODE function returns the statistical mode (the most frequently occurring value) of a list of supplied numbers.
 If there are 2 or more most frequently occurring values in the supplied data, the function returns the lowest of these values

-where the number arguments are a set of one or more numeric values, or arrays of numeric values, for which you want to calculate the mode.
-In Excel 2007 and Excel 2010, you can supply up to 255 number arguments to the Mode function, but in Excel 2003, the function can only accept up to 30 number arguments.
+where the number arguments are a set of one or more numeric values (or arrays of numeric values), for which you want to calculate the statistical mode.

-The following example shows the Mode function, used to calculate the mode of the set of values in cells A1-A10.
+The following spreadsheet shows the Mode function, used to calculate the statistical mode of the set of values in cells A1-A10.

-Further information and examples of the Excel Mode function can be found on the Microsoft Office website.
+For further details and examples of the Excel Mode function, see the Microsoft Office website.

 If you get an error from the Excel Mode function this is likely to be one of the following: